manifest-cyber/cli/README.md

 `-n`, `--name`: Name of the generated SBOM.
 Overrides any existing version info.

-`--label`: One or more labels to add to the SBOM.
+`--label`: **[DEPRECATED] use --asset-label instead.** One or more labels to add to the SBOM.
 If the label does not exist, it will be created then applied to the SBOM.
-Use a single --label flag with comma delimited values, or multiple --label flag instances. **pending deprecation: use --asset-label instead.**
+Use a single --label flag with comma delimited values, or multiple --label flag instances.

-`-P`, `--product-id`: Assign an SBOM to a product by providing a product ID.
+`--product-id`: Assign an SBOM to a product by providing a product ID.
 You may create products through the Manifest UI.

 `--asset-label`: One or more labels to add to the SBOM's asset.
 If the label does not exist, it will be created.
-Use a single `--asset-label` flag with comma delimited values, or multiple `--asset-label flag` instances to add multiple labels to an asset.
+Use a single `--asset-label` flag with comma delimited values, or multiple `--asset-label` flag instances to add multiple labels to an asset.

 `--product-label`: One or more labels to add to the product.
 If the label does not exist, it will be created.
 Use a single `--product-label` flag with comma delimited values, or multiple `--product-label` flag instances to add multiple labels to a product.
 You must send a valid `--product-id` in order for the `--product-label` values to be assigned properly.